tum-pbs/PhiFlow/documentation/gui.md

 Your subclass of [FieldSequenceModel](../phi/model.py) automatically inherits the variable `time` which holds the current frame as an integer.
 It is automatically incremented before step is called and is displayed in the GUI, below the diagrams.

 After `step` finishes, the GUI is updated to reflect the change in the data.
-Consequently, the field generators (lambda expressions in the above example) can be called after each step.
+Consequently, the channel generators (lambda expressions in the above example) can be called after each step.
 In practice, however, steps can often be performed at a higher framerate than the GUI update rate.

 ### Custom Controls